-Simply put, I’m a huge musical theater person.
-I’ll never forget watching the 10th Anniversary Concert of Les Misérables (the DREAM cast) at Royal Albert Hall on PBS when I was little and I haven’t looked back since.
-I love to perform and sing any chance I get (whether on an actual stage or making my friends watch me), and I’ve even been in a few musicals.
-I’ve chatted about some of my favorite Broadway divas on the blog before and today I want to take my Broadway obsession to a new level.
+I’m a huge musical theater person.
+I’ll never forget watching the 10th Anniversary Concert of Les Misérables (the DREAM cast) at Royal Albert Hall on PBS when I was younger and I haven’t looked back since.
+I love to perform and sing any chance I get (whether on an actual stage or making my friends watch me), and I’ve been in a few musicals.
+I’ve chatted about some of my favorite Broadway divas on the blog before, and today I want to take my Broadway obsession to a new level.

 I’m going to be sharing my favorite “beautiful/emotional” Broadway songs and lyrics.
 When compiling this list, I selected songs and lyrics that always “get me” – whether they make me cry or leave me feeling inspired.
-Keep in mind that this isn’t a “best Broadway songs” list, but rather a list of emotional Broadway songs, so get ready for the feels.
-I originally wanted to pick just specific lyrics from songs, but it was just too hard!
+Keep in mind that this isn’t my “best Broadway songs” list, but rather a list of emotional Broadway songs, so get ready for the feels.
+I originally wanted to pick just specific lyrics from songs, but it was just too hard.

 I’ll be revealing some musical plots in this post, so a spoiler (and tear-jerker) warning are in full effect!
 Let’s get started…

 - Les Misérables Finale – “And remember the truth that once was spoken: to love another person is to see the face of God.”
 One of my all-time favorite lyrics from my all-time favorite musical.
-Valjean can finally rest in peace knowing that he has done all he could have done in life, has been forgiven and reveals a final truth.
+Valjean can finally rest in peace knowing that he has done all he could do in life, has been forgiven and reveals a final truth.
 Eponine and Fantine’s harmony adds an extra emotional punch to the song (one word: salvation).
 Of course, a Les Mis addition couldn’t go without including On My Own (“His world will go on turning, a world that’s full of happiness that I have never known”) and One Day More (“Tomorrow we’ll discover what our God in Heaven has in store!
 One more dawn, one more day, one day more.”).
-Please note that I will stan Lea Salonga for all of my days.